-Nutritional counseling for clients with eating disorders including ARFID, and related medical issues with the presence of an eating disorder such as diabetes, PCOS, IBS and other digestive issues delivered by Hayley Miller, MS, LPC, RD, CDN, CD and Michelle Pillepich, RD, MPH.
-Hayley Miller is currently in network with commercial Cigna and Aetna plans in NY state.
-Michelle Pillepich is currently working on the process to become credentialed with Aetna and Cigna plans.
+Nutritional counseling for clients with eating disorders including ARFID, and related medical issues with the presence of an eating disorder such as diabetes, PCOS, IBS and other digestive issues delivered by Hayley Miller, MS, LPC, RD, CDN, CD and Michelle Pillepich, MPH, RD, CDN.
+Hayley Miller is currently in network with commercial Cigna and Aetna plans in NY and CA states.
+Michelle Pillepich is currently in network with Cigna and Aetna plans in NY state.
 Please contact your insurance to ask about your coverage for nutritional counseling as coverage varies by plan.

 *Given the recent Covid-19 outbreak, Hayley Miller Nutrition is providing nutritional counseling services virtually only through a HIPAA-compliant video chat software.
 Aetna and Cigna plan have agreed to cover virtual sessions through June and May, respectively.
 Please check with your plan for your individual coverage.